 On this dayJan 31, 1964

-Louis Allen Murdered in Liberty, Mississippi
+Louis Allen Ambushed and Murdered for Speaking Out in Liberty, Mississippi

 On January 31, 1964, the night before he was set to move to Milwaukee, Wisconsin, Louis Allen was ambushed outside his property in Liberty, Mississippi and shot twice in the face with a shotgun.
 He died almost instantly.
 Mr. Allen was the victim of racially motivated violence in a system where he was offered no protection by the rule of law.